bjackman/locali-ci/README.md

    I'm able to reproduce it and see the `-x` output of the test scripts but they don't make any sense to me, I got stuck and decided to work on something else.
+ - Sometimes I see issues where my `git clean -fdx` command at the beginning of my test script fails like `fatal: Cannot lstat 'arch/x86/platform/intel/.iosf_mbi.o.d': No such file or directory`.

+   I've looked into one case where I see this happen, and I observed that the prior user of the workspace had been a make command that got cancelled, and the cancellation timed out.

+   Could the issue just be that when you `SIGKILL` make (which is what happens when cancellation times out), it leaks child processes?
+What can we do about that - try to block until all child processes of the job we ran have terminated?

+   Hacky temporary fix: massively increase timeout before we SIGKILL.
  - Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
    Probably should fix all the simpler bugs first then look into this some more.